About the Castaways Sculpture Awards

 Castaways Poetry Prize

-The 2016 Castaways Poetry Prize offered an opportunity for people with a literary talent to be involved in Castaways.
+The Castaways Poetry Prize offers an opportunity for people with a literary talent to be involved in Castaways.

 To see the winner of the 2016 Castaways Poetry Competition, please visit our Castaways Poetry Prize page.

 The Castaways Photography Competition offers an opportunity for people who prefer photography to use their camera to capture their own perspective of Castaways during the exhibition.